Entanglement patterns of quantum chaotic Hamiltonians with a scalar U(1) charge: Entanglement entropy distribution for ensembles of pure random states

 \section{Entanglement entropy distribution for ensembles of pure random states}

-In this section, we consider the statistical properties of the EE for various RMT ensembles, both constrained and unconstrained.
+In this section, we consider the statistical properties of the EE for different ensembles of random states, both constrained and unconstrained.
 We start by discussing the case of pure random states without constraints, and then discuss the cases with U(1) and U(1)$\times$U(1) constraints.
 In all cases, we discuss the exact analytical results as well as the asymptotic behavior, which were discussed in the main text.
 We finally discuss differences between ensembles drawn from complex valued distributions~(GUE) and real valued distributions~(GOE).